Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 2. Describe principles of effective heat loss and heat illness preventive programs, in relation to the administration of an athletic training room.

-9. Implement the EAP at an activity or event.
+10. Implement the emergency action plan (EAP) at an activity or event.

 11. Demonstrate appropriate communication skills with an administrator and a parent.